smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

 1.
 In case
 - RC app sends valid and allowed by policies GetInteriorvehicleData_request with "subscribe" parameter
-- and SDL received GetInteriorVehicledata_response with "resultCode:<any_not_erroneous_result>" and without "isSubscribed" parameter from HMI
+- and SDL received GetInteriorVehicledata_response with resultCode: <"any_not_erroneous_result"> and without "isSubscribed" parameter from HMI

 SDL must

-transfer GetInteriorVehicleData_response  with "resultCode:<any_not_erroneous_result>" and with added "isSubscribed: <current_subscription_status>" to the related app
+transfer GetInteriorVehicleData_response  with resultCode:<"any_not_erroneous_result"> and with added isSubscribed: <"current_subscription_status"> to the related app

 Info: In case in HMI response the subscription status was not signed or changed then SDL just transfers received result code with current subscription status without changing it